 A committee may be formed through either of the following:

-A formal motion of the GA..
+Passing of a formal motion of the GA to create the committee.

-The President upon informing the GA.
+By the GSS President upon informing the GA.

 The chair of any committee created by the GSS President shall be appointed by or removed by the GSS President.